-This particular watch, for example, features a 44 mm case made of surgical grade German stainless steel 316L and is powered by the Swiss ETA Valjoux 7750 Execution Top chronograph movement with custom decoration.
+This particular model, for example, features a 44 mm case made of surgical grade German stainless steel 316L and is powered by the Swiss ETA Valjoux 7750 Execution Top chronograph movement with custom decoration.

-As far as I understand, for around €70 you can even order your own name engraved on the movement’s winding rotor.
+As far as I understand, for around €70 you can even order your name engraved on the movement’s winding rotor.

 It also has the day of week display either in Icelandic or in English.
 While the latter is more common and easier to understand, the former adds a certain national flavor to the timepiece, making it even more unique.